zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    [PAUL09]_.

--  **Least privilege** describes an access model in which each user, program, thread, and fiber shall have the smallest possible subset of permissions in the system required to perform their task.
+-  **Least privilege** describes an access model in which each user, program and thread shall have the smallest possible subset of permissions in the system required to perform their task.
 This positive security model aims to minimize the attack surface of the system.